How to support your daughter with school friendships

-If you have a daughter in primary school, then you’ll probably agree that friendships play a very important role.
+If you have a daughter in primary school, then you probably agree that friendships play a very important role.

 Every day when my daughter comes home from school, what she talks about the most are her friends.
-Her friendships are what consume her, and it’s been like this since the very first day she started school.
+Her friendships are the centre of her world and it’s been like this since the very first day she started school.

-When a child starts school for the first time or is new to a school, it’s a big milestone.
-During these important times, a mum holds many hopes for her child.
-One common hope is that her child will make friends quickly, and always have someone to play with.
+When a child starts school for the first time or moves to a new school, it’s a big milestone.
+During these important times, one of the most common hopes we have as mothers is simple: I just hope she makes friends.

-When a child has good friends at school, there are so many benefits that come with it.
+When a child has positive friendships, there are so many benefits that come with it.
 One, of course, is a relieved mother!
-Here are some others.
+Here are some of the wonderful things that happen when a child has good friends at school.

 5 benefits of healthy friendships at school